-Nerves are an important component of the human body.
-They send signals from the brain to different parts of the body and are key parts of feeling pain, sensation, temperature, and more.
-The central nervous system is a system that is composed of the brain and the spinal cord; it is the core of each person alive.
-The trouble with the nervous system is its fragility when it comes to traumatic incidents and damages.
-Nerve damage can occur in many forms of accidents, including traffic accidents, truck accidents, dog bites, slip and falls, birth traumas, child birth injuries, medical malpractice, surgical errors, gunshot wounds, and much more.
+Nerves are an important component of the human body; sending signals from the brain to different parts of the body.
+The Central Nervous System is a system that carries messages from the brain to the different parts of the body.
+However, nerves are acutely sensitive to damage in traumatic injuries such as traffic accidents, truck accidents, dog bite, slip and falls, birth trauma, child birth injuries, medical malpractice, surgical errors, gunshot wounds, and other forms of traumatic personal injury.
 Nerves can be damaged by the application of pressure, stretching, cutting, and laceration of nerve fibers.
-If you have been injured in accident and you suffered nerve damage, contact the Downtown LA Law Group today.

 Causes of Nerve Damage

 Nerve damage can generally occur with any kind of trauma, whether blunt force, passive, repetitive, or inflicted.
 Traffic accidents, such as motorcycle crashes, truck crashes, and automobile collisions, can cause sudden impacts to parts of the back and result in nerve damage.
 Whiplash and ruptured discs are common precursors to lasting nerve damage.

 Dog bites and similar puncture wounds can also damage a nerve beyond repair due to the nerve being severed or cut.
 This same type of severance can also occur during surgery; a doctor may mistakenly cut a nerve or damage it while performing an operation, but he will deny liability.
 This can be the firm basis for a medical malpractice claim.

 Some children may suffer nerve damage early on in life during the delivery or birth process.
 Some doctors use forceps too aggressively or try to wrestle a baby free of the birth canal, leading to nerve damages in the head and shoulders.